better-rail/app/README.md

 ### Installation

+The following steps asssumes your enviorment is already set up for running React Native apps.
+If this is your first time, please follow the [official set up guide](https://reactnative.dev/docs/0.63/environment-setup).

 - Fork the repo and clone to your machine.
 - Run `yarn install`
 - Run `cd ios && pod install`